sydni/auth-workshop/README.md

 To use firebase for authentication you need to first initialize firebase and then initialize FirebaseUI (user interface stuff)

 To initialize firebase, do exactly what you did at the start of HW3, beginning with getting code from the settings in your project.
-[Here's](https://console.firebase.google.com) a link to you console.
+[Here's](https://console.firebase.google.com) a link to your console.

 Grab the config options and `initializeApp` line and put them in the top of the `firebaseui.js` file under `// Initialize Firebase with its configs here`.
 Like in HW3 this file will contain our functions that access firebase.